 USQ Library supports the use and sharing of content made available with an open culture license, such as Creative Commons or Public Domain.
 This allows other users to revise, redistribute, repurpose, and share the resulting work.
 Library staff can help you use, find and share Open Access and Open Education resources.

 In 2019, the USQ Library Makerspace will be continuing the popular Maker Kits project and is offering 120 free kits.
 Four different types of kits will be offered over the year: Arduino and sensors, Wearable technology, Obstacle avoiding robots and Home automation.
 This is a great opportunity to learn key maker skills in electronics, microcontrollers and coding.

 Open to USQ students residing in Australia, in any study mode.
 You must submit an expression of interest in order to participate, and kits will be allocated on a first come basis.
 You are only able to receive one type of kit.

-Expressions of interest have now opened for a Arduino & Sensors Kit.
-Submit your expression of interest by 30 May 2019 (AEST).
+Expressions of interest have now opened for the Wearable Tech Kit.
+Submit your expression of interest by 30 August.
+(AEST).